louislewis2/innovation/README.md

 ## Tests

 There is a single test project, however there are two other projects in the test directory.
-This is to ensure that the loading capability can be correctly tested.
+This is to ensure that the dynamic loading capability can be correctly tested.

 ## Building

 In order to build the solution, you will need to following items

-1. Visual Studio 2019 >= 16.8.3
+1. Visual Studio 2022 >= 17.12.3
-2. Visual Studio .Net Framework Targeting Packs and SDK's for .Net 4.5.1 through .Net 4.6.2 (See Visual Studio Installer - Modify - Individual Components)
-3. Latest .Net Core SDK [Download Link](https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-5.0.101-windows-x64-installer)
+3. Latest .Net9 SDK And Runtime [Download Link](https://dotnet.microsoft.com/en-us/download/dotnet/9.0)
-4. Latest .Net Core Runtime [Download Link](https://dotnet.microsoft.com/download/dotnet/current/runtime)